PrestaShop/docs/development/components/database/objectmodel.md

 ### Add timestamps to your entity (date_add and date_upd)

-ObjectModel has a mecanism to handle creation/modification timestamps.
+ObjectModel has a mechanism to handle creation/modification timestamps.
-To use this feature, you have to define those two properies to your entity, and to define them in the model.
+To use this feature, you have to define those two properties of your entity and set them up in the model definition.

 ```php
 class Cms extends ObjectModel